kyle-tennison/notes/miscellaneous/Spanish Things.md

 "Familiar With"
 - Yo conozco

 This vs That
-- this: este esta estos
+- this: este, esta, estos